About Empire Building Construction

 – Luke Fortney, President

 Empire Building Construction empowers ambitious, hungry team members with the tools and knowledge to grow themselves personally and professionally.
-This results in an awesome company culture that leads to outstanding construction quality and an over-the-top experience for our customers.
+This results in an awesome company culture that leads to outstanding construction quality and an over-the-top experience for our customers empowering them to grow their businesses.

 Our Core Values